SoHeil-R/ViceCity/README.md

 * * *
 <strong>FA:</strong>
-ddddd
+Barye download akharin version ViceCity AntiCheat varad linke discorde zir shavid va channal vcac-updates ra check konid.
+Tamami update ha va akharin noskhe dar anja gharar darad.
 * * *
 <strong>EN:</strong>
-For downloading the latest version of ViceCity AntiCheat join the discord link below and check the vcac-updates channel. all of the latest updates will be available there .
-Enjoy and have fun .
+For downloading the latest version of ViceCity AntiCheat join the discord link below and check the vcac-updates channel. all of the latest updates will be available there.

+Enjoy and have fun.

 # [Discord](https://discord.gg/cpgQqV2)